Page last updated or reviewed: August 15, 2015 (add image)

 Construction, 24-August-1948.
 This is possibly at Fitzhugh.(Source: Dallas Public Library)

-High resolution Construction at Ross, 1949.
+Construction at Ross, 1949.
 (Source: Dallas Public Library)

-High resolution Construction at Mockingbird looking north, 1950, with the railroad crossing ahead.
+Construction at Mockingbird looking north, 1950, with the railroad crossing ahead.
 The railroad no longer exists and the crossing was removed during the reconstruction in the 1990s.
 Further south the abandoned railroad corridor was turned into the Katy Trail.
 (Source: Dallas Public Library)

 Another view of the railroad crossing just south of Mockingbird.
 (Source: Dallas Public Library)